jkreddy123/aws-lex-browser-audio-capture/README.md

 ```
 conversation.advanceConversation();
 ```
 Advances the conversation from Passive to Listening.
-By default, silence detection will be used to transition to Sending and the conversation will continue Listenting, Sending, and Speaking until the Dialog state is [Fulfilled](http://docs.aws.amazon.com/lex/latest/dg/API_runtime_PostContent.html#API_runtime_PostContent_ResponseSyntax), [ReadyForFulfillment](http://docs.aws.amazon.com/lex/latest/dg/API_runtime_PostContent.html#API_runtime_PostContent_ResponseSyntax), or [Failed](http://docs.aws.amazon.com/lex/latest/dg/API_runtime_PostContent.html#API_runtime_PostContent_ResponseSyntax).
-Here are the conversation state transitions.
+By default, silence detection will be used to transition to Sending and the conversation will continue Listenting, Sending, and Speaking until the Dialog state is [Fulfilled] Here are the conversation state transitions.

 ```
                                        onPlaybackComplete and ElicitIntent | ConfirmIntent | ElicitSlot